Francker1/practicaIntroNode/readme.md

 POST /apiv1/ads/

 Create an advertisement with the following data model.
-For testing, the field created gets this format: "YYYY-DD-MM".
 On the other hand, the *tags* are limited to 4 specifically, if not, it returns an error.
 <br>
 For the photo, I have uploaded 5 test images and you only need to add the file name and its extension
 <br>